Economy of the United Kingdom: Mining, quarrying and hydrocarbons

 The Blue Book 2013 reports that this sector added gross value of £31.4 billion to the UK economy in 2011.
-In 2007 the UK had a total energy output of 9.5 quadrillion Btus (10 exajoules), of which the composition was oil (38%), natural gas (36%), coal (13%), nuclear (11%) and other renewables (2%).
+In 2007, the UK had a total energy output of 9.5 quadrillion Btus (10 exajoules), of which the composition was oil (38%), natural gas (36%), coal (13%), nuclear (11%) and other renewables (2%).
 In 2009, the UK produced 1.5 million barrels per day (bbl/d) of oil and consumed 1.7 million bbl/d.
 Production is now in decline and the UK has been a net importer of oil since 2005.
 As of 2010 the UK has around 3.1 billion barrels of proven crude oil reserves, the largest of any EU member state.

-In 2009 the UK was the 13th largest producer of natural gas in the world and the largest producer in the EU.
+In 2009, the UK was the 13th largest producer of natural gas in the world and the largest producer in the EU.
 Production is now in decline and the UK has been a net importer of natural gas since 2004.
 In 2009 the UK produced 19.7 million tons of coal and consumed 60.2 million tons.
 In 2005 it had proven recoverable coal reserves of 171 million tons.
 It has been estimated that identified onshore areas have the potential to produce between 7 billion tonnes and 16 billion tonnes of coal through underground coal gasification (UCG).
 Based on current UK coal consumption, these volumes represent reserves that could last the UK between 200 and 400 years.

-The UK is home to a number of large energy companies, including two of the six oil and gas "supermajors" – BP and Royal Dutch Shell.

-The UK is also rich in a number of natural resources including coal, tin, limestone, iron ore, salt, clay, chalk, gypsum, lead and silica.
+The UK is home to a number of large energy companies, including two of the six oil and gas "supermajors" – BP and Shell plc.
+The UK is also rich in a number of natural resources, including coal, tin, limestone, iron ore, salt, clay, chalk, gypsum, lead and silica.

 Service industries

-The service sector is the dominant sector of the UK economy, and it accounted for 79% of GDP in 2019.
+The service sector is the dominant sector of the UK economy, and it accounted for 82% of GDP in 2023.